Report a pest control problem and find out fees.

-If your property is affected by foxes you can book a pest control consultation / survey using the 'Book online' button below.
+If your property is affected by foxes Visit the Graham Pest Control website to arrange a pest control consultation / survey.

 We're only able to treat wasps' nests which are easily accessible by 1 operative and where it's less than 20 feet from ground level.
 Overhangs, extensions and conservatories which restrict access will prevent us treating a nest and you should contact a private contractor in such circumstances.
 Refunds aren't given where we visit and are unable to carry out a treatment because of such circumstances.Wasp nests must be treated with extreme caution as some people have severe allergic reactions to wasp stings.

 Wasp nests don't need to be destroyed if they're not causing harm or are in a position doesn't affect the way you use your property.
 A wasp's nest will only be used for one season as a queen wasp won't return to the previous year's nest.

 If, however, if you consider it necessary to have the nest treated you can book a pest control treatment using the 'Book online' button below.

 Please note, unless the queen wasp is killed the nest may survive.
 If a further treatment is needed within 28 days from the first treatment, this will be arranged with our pest control contractor free of charge.

 If your wasps nest turns out to be a bees nest, the treatment will not be carried out and the call out charge will apply.

 The vast majority of fleas found in households are cat or dog fleas.

 If you have a pet cat or dog, have it checked for fleas and: